Kenan2000/dmbb/README.md

 * **[Arcana](https://github.com/chaosvolt/cdda-arcana-mod)**

-#### What's in the .zip file?
+#### What's in the .zip files?
-The contents of the .zip file is similar to the DMBB repository's files, but neatly organized.
-I can't upload folders at the moment, so it exists because of that.
+The .zip files contain the wavepacks (or extension mods) for DMBB.
+Each has separate contents such as **dmbbxsecronom** adding new waves of monsters accordingly.

+Installing additional wavepacks is optional.